Meeps10222w/alx-low_level_programming/README.md

-Learning Functions and Loops in C
+C - More singly linked lists